canonical/charm-relation-interfaces/interfaces/fiveg_n2/v0/README.md

 ### Provider

-- Is expected to provide the N2 interface IP address used to connect to AMF.
+- Is expected to provide the hostname of the AMF and the NGAPP port to connect to the N2 interface.

 ### Requirer

-- Is expected to use the IP address passed by the provider to connect to the N2 interface.
+- Is expected to use the hostname and the port passed by the provider to connect to the N2 interface.

 ## Relation Data